kaizcodes/Pog_Engine/README.md

 # Pog Engine

-**Pog Engine** is an AI-powered pipeline for analyzing locally recorded and stream VODs.
-It automatically transcribes your content, detects potential viral moments using fully offline LLMs, speech emotion recognition, and audio analysis, then exports ranked highlights as DaVinci Resolve timeline markers.
+**Pog Engine** is an AI-powered pipeline for analyzing OBS and stream VODs.
+It transcribes your content, finds potential viral moments using **offline LLMs, speech emotion recognition, and audio analysis**, then exports ranked highlights as **DaVinci Resolve timeline markers**.

-Finish your stream, run Pog Engine, and come back to a list of your best moments instead of scrubbing through hours of footage.
+Finish your stream, run Pog Engine, and get your best moments without scrubbing through hours of footage.

-For the best results, use locally recorded OBS VODs with a separate microphone track.

-**Offline-first by design.
-Your data never leave your PC—everything runs locally using offline AI models.**
+**100% offline.
+Your data never leave your PC and will not be used to train AI.**

-## Capability

-Because 99% of streamers are faceless and rely on speaking or insane gameplay to go viral, Pog Engine finds viral moments in the things you say on stream.
+Built for streamers who rely on **speech, reactions, and audio** to create viral moments.

-What it cannot do: detect physical comedy or crazy gameplay moments.
+> **Note:** Pog Engine currently cannot detect purely visual moments like physical comedy or crazy gameplay.

 ## PC Requirement